-The Board of Directors is responsible for ensuring that management fulfils its responsibilities for financial reporting and internal control.
+The Board of Directors is responsible for ensuring that management fulfils its responsibilities for financial reporting and internal control and exercises these responsibilities through the Board of Directors.
 The Board of Directors reviews internal financial statements on a monthly basis and external audited financial statements yearly.